vgrankin/phalcon_jwt_restapi_demo/README.md

 - clone this repository into directory you prefer (for example D:\dev\jwtrest or any other)
 - install docker (and docker-compose)
+- install composer on your computer (not docker container)
 - Open your hosts file (/etc/hosts) and enter a new line like this:
 127.0.0.1 phalcon.api
 * if you want something other than phalcon.api then search/replace all the "phalcon.api" entries in this repository with the name you like (for example phalcon.local)
+- now go to project directory, then go to "application" dir (on your computer) and run "composer install"
 - now go to project directory and run "docker-compose build".
 It will download all images required.
 - run "docker-compose up -d" to run containers
     * after that http://phalcon.api will be up and running